gsilber/WebEZ/README.md

 ## NOTE: This library has been depricated and moved to its new home at [https://github.com/boots-edu/Webz](https://github.com/boots-edu/Webz).

 This library will have no further development and will be archived in the near future.
+> Please visit our new repository for the latest information on the framework
 # WebEZ - A simple web framework for Typescript (0.5.23)

 ## Getting Started